 Their first performance on The Ed Sullivan Show drew over 73 million viewers.
 Still one of the highest rated segments in the history of television.

 To make that possible, The Beatles' manager, Brian Epstein, made one of the canniest promotional deals in music history.
-When he was told by Sullivan's negotiator that the band would only get one appearance as a novelty act, Epstein counter-offered the band would would accept a third of the standard appearance fee of one show for three appearances as the headliner and he himself would cover the travel expenses of the band personally.
+When he was told by Sullivan's negotiator that the band would only get one appearance as a novelty act, Epstein counter-offered the band would accept a third of the standard appearance fee of one show for three appearances as the headliner and he himself would cover the travel expenses of the band personally.
 That proposal was too good for Ed Sullivan to pass up, and The Beatles got the most spectacular American promotion possible that set them up as the music mega-legends they would become.